βœ“ Plan and book your perfect crossing – simple, fast, and reliable

 Ferry crossings from England to France

-With 10 ferry routes connecting southern England to France, you can travel to the regions of Hauts-de-France, Normandy, and Brittany from ports such as Dover, Portsmouth, and Plymouth.
+With 10 ferry routes connecting southern England to France, you can travel to the regions of Hauts-de-France, Normandy, and Brittany from ports such as Dover, Portsmouth, and Plymouth.Β All ferries from the UK to France allow you to bring your car, caravan, or camper, making them an excellent option for road trips and flexible travel.

 On our interactive map, you can find all ferry crossings to France.
 Click on the ferry ports for detailed route information.